typedb/typedb/docs/pages/docs/4-distributed-analytics/compute-queries.md

 ```

 will return just the number of instances of the concept type person.
-Subgraphs can be applied to all compute queries and therefore are different to arguments and modifiers.
+Subgraphs can be applied to all compute queries and therefore are different to `strategy` and `modifiers`.

-## Available Statistics Algorithms
+## Available Statistics Methods

-The following algorithms are available to perform simple statistics compuations, and we aim to add to these as demand dictates.
+The following methods are available to perform simple statistics compuations, and we aim to add to these as demand dictates.
 Please get
 in touch on our [discussion](https://discuss.grakn.ai/) page to request any features that are of particular interest
 to you.
 A summary of the statistics algorithms is given in the table below.